Towards a Unified View of Parameter-Efficient Transfer Learning: Bridging the Gap -- A Unified View

 \section{Bridging the Gap -- A Unified View}

-In this section we first derive an equivalent form of prefix tuning to establish its connection with adapters.
+We first derive an equivalent form of prefix tuning to establish its connection with adapters.
 We then propose a unified framework for parameter-efficient tuning that includes several state-of-the-art methods as instantiations.